SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Experimental Evaluation

-\textbf{Implement Details.} In our experiments, we set $d_{\text{max}}=60$, $k=30$, and the graph and background similarity thresholds are $0.58$ and $0.7$, respectively.
-We use the semantic information from a semantic segmentation network~\cite{wang2024arxiv} on both datasets and mainly build semantic graphs from $static \; vehicle$, $pole$ and $trunk$ instances, and utilize background points from $building$, $fence$, $road$ and $vegetation$.
-This is convenient for replacing or adding other semantic information.
-All the experiments are conducted on a machine with an AMD 3960X @3.8GHz CPU and a NVIDIA RTX 3090 GPU.
-More implementation details can be found in our open-source repository.
+\textbf{Implementation Details.} \difffirst{The parameters used in our experiments are listed in~\tabref{tab:parameter}.
+Due to background similarity being easily affected by semantic segmentation quality, we set $t_b$ for different datasets ($t_b=0.5$ for KITTI, KITTI-360 and Apollo, $t_b=0.45$ for Ford Campus).
+Other parameters remain unchanged.} We use the semantic information from a semantic segmentation network~\cite{wang2024arxiv} on all datasets \difffirst{and we train different models on the KITTI dataset to ensure that each test sequence remains unseen during the training phase}.
+We mainly build semantic graphs from $static \; vehicle$, $pole$ and $trunk$ instances, and utilize background points from $building$, $fence$, $road$ and $vegetation$.
+This is convenient for replacing or adding other semantic information. \difffirst{To fairly compare all semantic-assisted loop closing methods, we evaluate them using the same labels from SegNet4D~\cite{wang2024arxiv}.} All the experiments are conducted on a machine with an AMD 3960X @3.8GHz CPU and a NVIDIA RTX 3090 GPU. \difffirst{More implementation details can be found in our online supplementary~\footnote{https://github.com/nubot-nudt/SGLC/Supplementary.pdf}.}